Rational links and DT invariants of quivers: Background

 The boundary orientations of a rational tangle can be in three different configurations, which we denote by $UP$, $OP$ and $RI$, which stands for upward, opposite and rightward.

 $UP$ tangles can only be closed in the NS direction, $RI$ tangles only in the EW direction, while $OP$ tangles admit both types of closures.

-Let $L_{p/q}$ and $L_{p'/q'}$ be two oriented rational links with $p>q>0$ and $p'>q'>0$.
-Then $L_{p/q} = L_{p'/q'}$ as unoriented links if and only if $p=p'$ and either $q=q'$ or $qq'\equiv 1 ~(\mathrm{mod }~ p)$.
-Furthermore, they are equal as oriented links if and only if $p=p'$ and either $q=q'$ or $qq'\equiv 1 ~(\mathrm{mod }~ 2p)$.
-We also write $L_{[a_1,\dots,a_r]}$ for $L_{p/q}$ if $[a_1,\dots,a_r]$ is a continued fraction expansion for $p/q$.
+Let $L_{u/v}$ and $L_{u'/v'}$ be two oriented rational links with $u>v>0$ and $u'>v'>0$.
+Then $L_{u/v} = L_{u'/v'}$ as unoriented links if and only if $u=u'$ and either $v=v'$ or $vv'\equiv 1 ~(\mathrm{mod }~ u)$.
+Furthermore, they are equal as oriented links if and only if $u=u'$ and either $v=v'$ or $vv'\equiv 1 ~(\mathrm{mod }~ 2u)$.
+We also write $L_{[a_1,\dots,a_r]}$ for $L_{u/v}$ if $[a_1,\dots,a_r]$ is a continued fraction expansion for $u/v$.
 Then $L_{[a_1,\dots,a_r]}$ and $L_{[a_r,\dots,a_1]}$ are isotopic as unoriented links and they are even oriented-isotopic in the case of knots.
 These facts are well-known, see e.g. \cite{Mur}.

-\begin{lem} The positive rational link $L_{p/q}$ is a knot if and only if $p$ is odd.
-It can be built via an odd-length continued fraction expansion ending with $UP$ if $q$ is odd and with $OP$ if $q$ is even. \end{lem}
+\begin{lemma} The positive rational link $L_{u/v}$ is a knot if and only if $u$ is odd.
+It can be built via an odd-length continued fraction expansion ending with $UP$ if $v$ is odd and with $OP$ if $v$ is even. \end{lemma}

-\begin{proof} We consider $p/q=[a_1,\dots,a_r]$ with odd $r$ and the link $L_{[a_1,\dots,a_r]}$.
+\begin{proof} We consider $u/v=[a_1,\dots,a_r]$ with odd $r$ and the link $L_{[a_1,\dots,a_r]}$.
 We now refine the notation $UP$, $OP$ and $RI$ for the boundary notation by including connectivity information between these boundaries: we let $UPk$ ($OPk$) and $UPl$ ($OPl$) denote $UP$ ($OP$) configurations which respectively give knots or 2-components links under NS-closure.
 Analogously, $RIk$ and $RIl$ denote $RI$ configurations that close to knots or 2-component links under EW-closure.
 We associate $UPl$ and $OPl$ with the symbol $e/o$, $OPk$ and $RIl$ with $o/e$ and $UPk$ and $RIk$ with $o/o$.
 By assumption, the trivial starting tangle is of type $UPl$ and this corresponds to the rational number $0/1$, which is even/odd, as encoded by the symbol $e/o$.
 We can now check that applying top and right twists to these configurations leads to tangle types which correspond to partial continued fraction expansions of the prescribed parities.
 Note that individual top and right twists map between these configurations as follows: